 – Headsets or wireless earphones are not allowed.

-– Camera must be able to be moved to show the proctor a 360 degree view of the room, including the table top surface before the test.
+– The camera must be able to be moved to show the proctor a 360-degree view of the room, including the tabletop surface before the test.

 Testing room checklist:

 - You must be alone in the room and no one should enter the room during the testing time.

 - The table and the surrounding areas must be kept clean.

 - You must be dressed appropriately and have to sit on a chair while testing.
 Your photos will be shared with the colleges which receive the scores.